 Do TrustonTap carers have access to sufficient PPE?

 Acquiring appropriate PPE has become much easier for those providing care and support in the community.

 How is TrustonTap helping Customers with Contingency Planning?

 We all need to be prepared for the possibility that carers could become unwell and need to self-isolate.
-If this happens and you request a replacement carer, we will always do our best to find another suitable carer, but during the crisis we may need to look at alternative options.
+If this happens and you request a replacement carer, we will always do our best to find someone suitable.

-It is therefore important that all customers have a contingency plan in place and we have advised customers and carers to think about an Emergency Plan that could be put into place, should their carer be off for any length of time at short notice.
+It is important that all customers have a contingency plan in place and we have advised customers and carers to think about an Emergency Plan that could be put into place, should their carer be off for any length of time at short notice.
 The Emergency Plan template can be downloaded from their Customer Care Portal.

 Is TrustonTap working with Local Government and NHS?